alisay/T1A2---Terminal-Application/README.md

 I call the app without any arguments|I receive the message "Insufficient arguments.
 Run "coronapp" --help for details."|As expected
 I enter a search for -c "XX" -d "20 April 2020" -s "toll"|Mate, I hope it breaks but I'm pretty sure it's not going to because I don't have data validation for this|FAIL - as expected, not having a way of handling this meant that it wasn't handled
 I enter a search for --cOuNtRy "uS" --dAtE "24/02/2020" -sTaT "tOtAl"|I will be returned the message "There were 51 total cases on this day"|As expected

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/alisay/coronapp.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).